insights

 Board engagement carries emotional weight.

 Principals often feel personally accountable for governance confidence.
+When systems are fragmented: Anxiety increases before board meetings.
+Administrative time expands.
+Strategic thinking time shrinks.

+Structured governance systems create calmer engagement.
 They reduce cognitive load and create shared visibility.

 This is particularly important in faith-based schools, where governance intersects with mission and community identity.
 Alignment requires clarity.